-Nominees should have a record of significant accomplishment, leadership qualities and other relevant attributes, and be a person in good standing in their field, with colleagues, and in their community.
+Nominees should have a record of significant accomplishment, leadership qualities and other relevant attributes, mentorship of women and girls, and be in good standing in their field, with colleagues, and in their community.
 In addition, nominees will:

 - Be mid-career, typically with 10-15 years of professional experience in clean energy.